 You drink fat-free milk

 Fat-free products, which you might think may help you lose weight, can actually harm your skin.
 A study from Penn State found an association between consumption of fat-free milk—but not full-fat milk—and greater instances of acne.
-“The milk proteins, whey and casein, can impact insulin levels and unleash major systemic inflammation,” Dr. Bowe says.
-“Importantly, whey and casein are often added in even greater quantities to skim milk in order to help thicken these fat-free milks.”
+"The milk proteins, whey and casein, can impact insulin levels and unleash major systemic inflammation," Dr. Bowe says.
+"Importantly, whey and casein are often added in even greater quantities to skim milk in order to help thicken these fat-free milks."
 She suggests unsweetened non-dairy milks like almond, hemp, flax, or coconut instead.
 The right dietary adjustments could also help you get rid of "chicken skin," also known as keratosis pilaris.

 You indulge in diet soda